Supersymmetric $\mathbb{WCP}^n$, AdS near horizons and orbifolds: AdS with and orbifolds

 Locally this is still consistent with 16 supercharges being preserved, but in the presence of a non-trivial orbifolding of $\partial_{\beta}$, \textit{i.e.} for $l\neq 1$, only the phases $ \Theta^{\pm}_{+-}$ are well defined for generic $l$ which yield the claimed minimal ${\cal N}=(2,2)$ supersymmmetry.
 This gets enhanced to either $(4,2)$ or $(2,4)$ when one additionally tunes \beq {\cal N}=(4,2):~l=k_1+k_2,~~~~~{\cal N}=(2,4):~l=k_1-k_2. \eeq One can also confirm that the spinors are well defined at the poles of the spindles, however this analysis is practically identical to the analogous part of the analysis for $\mathbb{WCP}^3$ in section \eqref{sec:WCP32susy}, so we shall omit it.

 Thus we conclude that the solution of \eqref{eq:WT11one}, with \eqref{eq:weighttuning} applied, preserves ${\cal N}=(2,2)$ supersymmetry generically with a possible enhancement when $l$ is appropriately tuned.
-The spinors preserving ${\cal N}=(2,2)$ are also singlets with respect to $\partial_{\beta}$, meaning we can T-dualise on this direction and generate a solution with a round $\mathbb{WT}^{(1,1)}$ factor without breaking supersymmetry further.
+The spinors preserving ${\cal N}=(2,2)$ are also singlets with respect to $\partial_{\beta}$, meaning we can T-dualise on this direction and generate a solution with an un-fibred $\mathbb{WT}^{(1,1)}$ factor without breaking supersymmetry further.
 We shall do just that in the next section.